tekeinhor/text-classification-clustering/readme.txt

 -lxml

 ### Installing - Make it work

-Where to start ?
+Please put your data file under text-classification-clustering/data/

-For classification go to EFWork/classification/main.py
+For classification go to text-classification-clustering/classification/main.py
 -------------------------------------------------------
 In the main() function, you can choose which experiment to run.